itayinbarr/EyesMove/README.md

 EyesMove
 ==============================

-A recurrent neural network model I created & trained, to tell if a person has his eyes closed, based on EEG data from several electrodes.
+A dense neural network model I created & trained, to tell if a person has his eyes closed, based on EEG data from several electrodes.

 This project is a demonstration of creating and training a DNN based on EEG data.